-The Professional Development Endowment, with its initial support from The Andrew W. Mellon Foundation, provides a stable base for operating professional development activities, but also poses a challenge to FAIC to use the funds creatively and effectively.
+The Professional Development Endowment, with its initial support from The Andrew W. Mellon Foundation, provides a stable base for operating professional development activities.
+However, decreases in investment earnings, grant amounts, and unrestricted gifts has meant that FAIC's professional development activities, despite their growth in variety and complexity, are supported by approximately the same number of staff hours as they were in 2007.

-The new AIC/FAIC website offers greatly enhanced opportunities for online applications, registrations, advertising, links to social media sites, and other "Web 2.0" features that were not possible previously.
+The new AIC/FAIC website, expected to be active in 2013, will offer greatly enhanced opportunities for online applications, registrations, advertising, links to social media sites, and other "Web 2.0" features that were not possible previously.
 FAIC's management of Conservation On-Line (CoOL) may also open new opportunities for providing educational resources to conservators worldwide.

-FAIC is currently completing a strategic planning and transformation project, which produced a new strategic plan in the winter of 2010.
+FAIC recently completed a strategic planning and transformation project, which produced a new strategic plan in the winter of 2010 (updated in 2012).
 This project was aimed at transforming FAIC into a more active fund-raising and outreach-oriented entity.
 The organizational and program shifts will likely have a major impact on FAIC's professional development projects in future years.

-Strategic planning summits organized in 2009 identified key education needs in the emerging areas of preventive conservation and care of modern and contemporary art., including electronic media and time-based media (which are being addressed through a series of workshops funded through NEA and other sources).
+Strategic planning summits organized in 2009 identified key education needs in the emerging areas of care of modern and contemporary art, including electronic media and time-based media (These are being addressed through a series of workshops funded through NEA and other sources) and preventive conservation.
 Overall, a need was seen to include courses for collections managers, archaeologists, tribal museums, and other related professionals, in order to share conservation knowledge with the many other people involved in preserving collections in the United States.
+AIC's new Collections Care Network is identifying priorities for training in this area.